meagan13/meagan13/README.md

 ## About Me:
 :diamond_shape_with_a_dot_inside:	Studying to become a software engineer after a ten-year career in higher education.
 <br>
-:diamond_shape_with_a_dot_inside:	Passionate about creativity, mental wellness, and community development.
+:diamond_shape_with_a_dot_inside:	Passionate about software development, creativity, mental wellness, and community development.
 <br>
 :diamond_shape_with_a_dot_inside:	Eager to join the tech sector to work toward great equity and access.